paulfioravanti/presentations/get_paid_in_bitcoin/get_paid_in_bitcoin.md

 # [fit] Send **Flag** :checkered_flag:!

 ^
-We'll need to send a flag along as well, that will allow the C++ program to determine what function to be called, and the easiest type of flag in this case...
+We'll need to send a flag along as well, that will allow the C++ program to determine what function is to be called, and the easiest type of flag in this case...

 ---